Mission statement

 Lt.
 Locke earned his associate's degree in criminal justice from Macomb Community College and graduated from the Macomb County Police Academy in 2000.

-Lieutenant Santini began his career at the Mount Clemens Police Department.
+Lieutenant Santini began his career at the Mt.
+Clemens Police Department.
 He was hired as a dispatcher in 1995 and was promoted to a patrol officer in 1999.

-Lt.
-Santini is a lifelong resident of Macomb County.
-He attended and graduated from Mount Clemens High School, Macomb Community College and the Macomb Police Academy.
-He has also completed the Northwestern University School of Police Supervision as well as the MSP and DEA narcotic schools.
+Lieutenant Santini is a lifelong resident of Macomb County.
+He attended and graduated Mt.
+Clemens High School, Macomb Community College and the Macomb Police Academy.
+He has also completed the Northwestern University School of Police Supervision, Northwestern University School of Police Staff and Command, the Michigan Jail Command Staff Academy, and the MSP and DEA narcotic schools.

-Lt.
-Santini is the recipient of several departmental citations, commendations and lifesaving awards.
-He was awarded the Mount Clemens Elks Lodge “Deputy of the Year” in 2007 and the Macomb County Sheriff’s Deputy of the year in 2010.
+Lieutenant Santini is the recipient of several departmental citations, commendations and lifesaving awards.
+He was awarded the Mt.
+Clemens Elks Lodge “Deputy of the Year” in 2007 and the Macomb County Sheriff’s Deputy of the year in 2010.

-Lieutenant O’Brien began his career with the Macomb County Sheriff’s Office in 2000 as a Corrections Officer.
-In addition to his regular duties in the jail, he became certified as a PPCT/DT instructor and assisted with the department's use of force training.
-In 2003, he put himself through the Macomb Police Academy and was promoted to Deputy Sheriff.
+Lieutenant Stacy O’Brien began his law enforcement career in 2000 with the Macomb County Sheriff’s Office as a Corrections Officer.
+During his early tenure, he earned certification as a PPCT/Defensive Tactics Instructor and contributed to departmental use of force training.
+In 2003, he completed the Macomb Police Academy on his own initiative and was promoted to Deputy Sheriff.

 Lieutenant Kenneth Rumps graduated from Warren Lincoln High School in 1991.
 He furthered his education at Central Michigan University where he graduated with a major in Sociology with a Criminal Justice Concentration and a Conservation Minor.